kazekim/backend-engineer-challenge/README.md

 To work in local development, you need to know where you can edit the config file and execute the project

+For local development, you can use Kafka and PostgreSQL server in Container for develop by calling this command.

+> make service-start

 **Challenge API**

 - Config file is stored in grchallengeapi/configs/config.yml
 - Go's main file is stored in grchallengeapi/cmd/grchallengeapi/main.go

+To run project locally, you need to go into the project directory and run these commands

+> cd grlib
+>
+> go mod download
+>
+> cd ../grchallengeapi
+>
+> go mod download
+>
+> go run cmd/grscanningworker/main.go

 **Scanning Worker**

 - Config file is stored in grscanningworker/configs/config.yml
 - Go's main file is stored in grscanningworker/cmd/grscanningworker/main.go

+To run project locally, you need to go into the project directory and run these commands (Assume that you've already downloaded go mod for grlib)

+> cd ../grscanningworker
+>
+> go mod download
+>
+> go run cmd/grscanningworker/main.go